saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

     ##        fit      lwr      upr
     ## 1 4.009694 2.930274 5.089114

-Lastly, we will predict the rating for the popular social media app “TikTok” which was created after our dataset was scraped.
-It’s rating is 4.5, it is in the Social Category, and has Size 80M.
+Lastly, we will predict the rating for the popular app “Draw Around” which was not present in our dataset (its characteristics including number of reviews were consistent with the other predictors that were used so this is not an extraplation).
+It’s rating is 4.2, it is in the Game Category, and has Size Less than 100 MB.

     ##        fit      lwr      upr
-    ## 1 4.162003 3.08501 5.238997
+    ## 1 4.135139 3.058156 5.212123

-As shown, the model underpredicts Bejeweled and TikTok, but predicts the rating of Selfie Camera with relative accuracy.
+As shown, the model underpredicts Bejeweled and Draw Around, but predicts the rating of Selfie Camera with relative accuracy.
 This is most likely due to the fact that we had to bin some of the variables such as `Category` and `Size` which may have reduced the amount of variability in the dataset that the model was able to capture.
 However, all of the 95% confidence intervals hold the actual rating of these apps, so our model still does a relatively good job of predicting the Rating of an app in the Google Play Store.

 The model’s performance is dictated by these tests and our model did perform relatively well as shown above.
 The apps that we chose to test